Par92/HW-1/Readme.md

 - Icreased the efficiency of the code by by consolidating multiple selectors and properties, and renaming and ordering the semantic elements.
 - Increased accessibility by adding the alt attribute to specify the alternative text for an image.
+- Website is aligned closer to the desired experience